YuWaiPang/youFast-Desktop/README.md

 # About SQL Server

-If your SQL Server to implement youFast algorithm, your SQL Server multi-dimensional real-time reporting may be ran significant faster.
+If your SQL Server implements the youFast algorithm, real-time SQL Server multidimensional reporting may be significantly faster.